michaelnisi/blake/README.md

 The configuration defines the conventions for accessing input data and exports a map of bake functions with a template name as identifier.
 Each of your views has to implement a bake function.

-The following examples are written in CoffeeScript, which is not optimal for this document, I should provide examples in plain JavaScript.
+The following examples are written in CoffeeScript, which is not optimal for this README, I should provide examples in plain JavaScript.
 I hope you don't mind.
 OK, here is the config.coffee file of my site.

     # This module covers configuration.